Chemical

 Highlighted Features:

-• Chemical Inertia: Since 1940, it has been used as a sealing and anti-corrosion coating material, resisting almost all chemical agents except alkali metals, fluorine, and strong oxidizers.
+• Chemical Inertia: since 1940, it has been used as a sealing and anti-corrosion coating material, resisting almost all chemical agents except alkali metals, fluorine, and strong oxidizers.

-• Resistance to Extreme Temperatures: Operates efficiently within a range of -200°C to +260°C.
+• Resistance to Extreme Temperatures: operates efficiently within a range of -200°C to +260°C.

-• Low Absorption: Unlike other plastics, it has virtually no absorption, increasing its durability.
+• Low Absorption: unlike other plastics, it has virtually no absorption, increasing its durability.

-• Proven Safety: About 35% of the global PTFE consumption is dedicated to the chemical and petrochemical sectors, highlighting its reliability.
+• Proven Safety: about 35% of the global PTFE consumption is dedicated to the chemical and petrochemical sectors, highlighting its reliability.

 Main Applications: